okstart1/stream-airbnb-ai-reviews/README.md

      streamlit run app.py
      ```

-You should be able to
+You should be able to now operate the UI and add reviews and generate AI based reviews.